Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - Long loan terms.
 Many no credit check car loans have terms of over 5 years.
 This combined with high rates means that you could easily end up paying multiple times your car’s value.

-Since these loans likely have high interest rates and unfavorable terms for you as a borrower, so they should only be used when no other alternatives are available.
+Since no credit check car loans likely have high interest rates and unfavourable terms for you as a borrower, they should only be used when no other alternatives are available.

-A sizable down payment.
+- A sizable down payment.
 The less you have to borrow, the better.
 Borrowing less than the full price of your car indicates that you’re responsible enough to have saved some money yourself, making your application stand out more positively.

 What are the dangers of a no credit check car loan?

-Repossession.
+- Repossession.
 If you’re late enough on your car loan repayment, you could end up losing your car.

-Car loan scams.
-While no credit check car loans aren’t necessarily a scam on their own, you might want to look out for other warning signs like guaranteed approval before you’ve submitted any information or the lender requiring upfront payment.
+- Car loan scams.
+While no credit check car loans aren’t necessarily a scam on their own, you might want to look out for other warning signs a car loan scam like guaranteed approval before you’ve submitted any information or the lender requiring upfront payment.
 If it looks too good to be true, look very closely at the terms, conditions and application requirements as well as customer reviews and other information about the lender.
 Only proceed if you’re confident that the financial institution you’re dealing with is legitimate.